 Jackson Hole located just behind Tenaya Lodge at Yosemite

 With its wealth of waterfalls and excess of iconic rock formations, Yosemite National Park has deservedly become a magnet for trail junkies from all over the world.
-And with that great beauty comes great….crowds.
-But there’s an alternative for those adventurous souls who want to get away from it all — hiking outside Yosemite in wide open Mariposa County.
+And with that great beauty comes great…crowds.
+But there’s an alternative for those adventurous souls who want to get away from it all — hiking outside of Yosemite in wide-open Mariposa County.

-From sunset saunters to heart healthy climbs, Mariposa County will satisfy trekkers of all ages and abilities with its wildflowers, wineries and, yes, waterfalls.
-Here’s a 4-day escape that explores the trails less taken.
-One called the “Mother of Counties” covering an area over 1,500 square miles and only 18,000 residents, there is a lot of room to roam!
+From sunset saunters to heart-healthy climbs, Mariposa County will satisfy trekkers of all ages and abilities with its wildflowers, wineries, and, yes, waterfalls.
+Here’s a 4-day escape that explores some of the best hikes near Yosemite.

 Fish Camp, CA